 “Man does not consist of memory alone.
 He has feeling, will, sensibilities, moral being…It is here that you may find ways to touch him…In the realm of the individual, there is much you can do”. – Alexander Luria

-Check out our March 2017 Activities Calendar to see how the day at the Club is one that is rich with engagement and stimulation!
+Check out our May 2017 Activities Calendar to see how the day at the Club is one that is rich with engagement and stimulation!
 For the Parklawn location, Click here to download.
-For the Thome Kensington club, click here.
+For the Thome Kensington club, Click here.

 Our monthly Newsletter gives Club staff a chance to share important information with Club members’ families.
-Click here to download the March 2017 newsletter for Kensington Club @ Parklawn.
-Click here for our Ingleside location.
-For the Thome Kensington Club, click here.
+Click here to download the May 2017 newsletter for Kensington Club @ Parklawn.
+Click here for our Thome Kensington Club.